 They’re sweet.
 They’re hot.
 They’re just right.
 They are the perfect combo of sweetness with a kick.
 They are amazing on crackers with a little piece of cheddar cheese.
 The cheese balances out the heat with a little coolness.
 They’re also perfect chopped up and thrown in hamburger meat for the perfect homemade hamburger.
 Try them on top of tacos or nachos too!
 Oh and they are just the most delicious on top of some pulled pork.
 You can even eat them right out of the jar with a spoon.
 I won’t judge you because I went back to that jar with spoon in hand multiple times.
 I like to keep these simmering for almost 30 minutes to really get that syrup greatness going with them.
 The way the sugar and the jalapenos blend together is a thing of beauty.

 Our jalapeno plants are crazy!
 I feel like we’re picking pounds and then a few days later it’s a few more pounds.
-This is the first time we’re growing them and I wouldn’t imagine in my wildest dreams they would do this good.
 Our green bell peppers are always warriors and grow great but who knew their cousin Mr. Jalapeno was such a warrior too?
 These are definitely a keeper in the garden for decades to come!

 I’m totally ok with these plants yielding so many peppers because I’m absolutely jalapeno crazy!
 I am going to make a few jars of these candied jalapenos to last me a few months but I doubt they are going to last that long!